g000sha256/tdl-coroutines/README.md

 ```

 > [!IMPORTANT]
-> To start using `TdlClient`, you should first subscribe to important updates, and then call any request method.
+> Start collecting the update flows you need before sending the first request.

 ### How to subscribe to updates